kaul14/Web-Analytics-using-Google-Analytics/README.md

 # Web-Analytics-using-Google-Analytics
 # Key role:
-•	Observed the "Google Merchandise Store", to understand the website and analysing the insights.
+•	Observed the "Google Merchandise Store" to understand the website and analysing the insights.

 •	Researched and documented several KPIs for business intelligence reports.